jwidess/grab-o-scope/README.md

 # grab-o-scope

-Capture your oscilloscope screen in a .png file
+_...a cross-platform command line tool for capturing your oscilloscope display in a .png file._

-`grab-o-scope` is a Python-based command-line utility to capture screenshots from a variety of oscilloscopes and save them as PNG files.
+`grab-o-scope` is a Python-based command-line utility to capture screenshots from a variety of oscilloscopes and save them as PNG files, designed to run under Windoes, Linux and macOS.

-_Note: `grab-o-scope` currently supports the Rigol DHO924 and DS1054Z oscilloscopes.
+_Note: At present, `grab-o-scope` supports the Rigol DHO924 and DS1054Z oscilloscopes.
 Other brands and models can be easily added -- see the developer notes on "Adding support for a new Oscilloscope"._

 ## Features